MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Jobs.md

 session without interruption while the job runs.

 The `Start-Job` command returns an object that represents the job.
-The job object contains useful information about the job, but it does not contain the job results.
+The job object contains useful information about the job, but it doesn't contain the job results.

 You can save the job object in a variable and then use it with the other